Skip to Main Content

 Child Protection involves cases of neglect, termination of parental rights and emancipation.
 These matters typically involve the filing of an action or a petition at the Superior Court for Juvenile Matters.
 Usually the state Department of Children and Families – the agency responsible for investigating allegations of child abuse and neglect – files the petition.

-Family With Service Needs: Status/non-criminal offenses (that is, Runaway, Truancy, Beyond Control) committed by a juvenile before 16 years of age or, as of January 1, 2010, before reaching 17 years of age.
+Family With Service Needs: Status/non-criminal offenses (that is, runaway, truancy, beyond control) committed by a juvenile before reaching 18 years of age.

 2. What is the Child Protection Session?

-The Child Protection Session is located at the Middlesex Judicial District Courthouse, 1 Court Street in Middletown.
-It serves as a statewide juvenile trial court, accepting child protection cases referred by local juvenile court judges.
+Child Protection Sessions are located in Middletown and Willimantic.
+They serve as a statewide juvenile trial court, accepting child protection cases referred by local juvenile court judges.
 The referral criteria include: age of the case, significance of the action (termination of parental rights is the most important), and complexity of the case.

 3. What information is available regarding the Superior Court for Juvenile Matters?